image of caduceus

 Transfer and Disposal of Medical Records

-Under Board rule 165.5, other licensed physicians remaining in the practice may not prevent the departing physician, required to provide notice, from posting notice and the sign.
+Other licensed physicians remaining in the practice may not prevent or interfere with the departing physician's duties to provide notices described in Board rule 163.4.

 A physician, physician group, or organization (professional association, non-profit health organization, etc.) may not withhold information from a departing physician, required to provide notice, that is necessary for notification of patients.